 Similar to Plitvice Lakes, Krka National Park is not a place that is easily accessible by stroller or wheelchair as the narrow trails and uneven pathways could pose a hazard.

-Anyone who is hoping to take a dip in the blue-green waters of Krka National Park should know that as of January 2021, swimming has been strictly forbidden.
+Anyone who is hoping to take a dip in the blue-green waters of the park should know that as of January 2021, the Krka National Park swimming rules officially state that swimming is strictly forbidden.
 Swimming beneath one of the best waterfalls in Croatia has come to a halt in an effort to preserve the park’s biodiversity and conserve resources.

 Final Thoughts: Plitvice Lakes or Krka National Park